Lamia (city): Climate

-Lamia has a hot-summer Mediterranean climate (Köppen climate classification: Csa) with humid subtropical (Cfa) influences due to the lack of a distinct dry season.
+Lamia has a hot-summer Mediterranean climate (Köppen climate classification: Csa).
 It has 4 distinct seasons: winter, spring, summer and autumn.
 The cold and wet period lasts from late October to mid April and the warm, moderately dry period from mid April to late October, with transitional phases in between.
 The record lowest temperature ever in Lamia is -12.6 C, recorded in December 2001 and the record highest is 46.5 C °C, recorded during the summer of 1973.